rust-lang/book/src/ch13-04-performance.md

 ## Comparing Performance: Loops vs. Iterators

-To determine whether to use loops or iterators, you need to know which version of our `search` functions is faster: the version with an explicit `for` loop or the version with iterators.
+To determine whether to use loops or iterators, you need to know which implementation is faster: the version of the `search` function with an explicit `for` loop or the version with iterators.

 We ran a benchmark by loading the entire contents of *The Adventures of Sherlock Holmes* by Sir Arthur Conan Doyle into a `String` and looking for the